 Sometimes the perfect project plan fails because of poor execution: budgets swell with unexpected expenses, and the team needs extra time to deliver the goods.
 Having real-time transparency into the allocation of your project resources will help you make project-saving decisions faster, and improve your estimation and execution on future projects.

 We're sharing our advice to help you figure out which resources are overloaded or need higher capacity, monitor overruns that are eating into your margins, and identify critical project areas.
-Use Wrike to implement our tips and manage your resources effectively:
+Use Wrike's resource planning tool for professional services to implement our tips and manage your resources effectively:

 1. Track all resources in one table